Walking with Sightseeing at St Ives

 Thursday: Porthcurno and Mousehole

-A visit to the mythical Merry Maidens stone circle before we begin our walk from Land's End, along the coast to visit the National Coastguard Lookout Station at Gwennap Head and on to beautiful Porthcurno beach, passing Rowena Wade's stunning cliff-edge open-air theatre, the Minack.
-There's time this afternoon to relax on the beach, visit the Telegraph Museum, or to explore the grounds of the Minack before we transfer for a short visit to the pretty harbour of Mousehole.
-4.5 miles (7.5km) with 700 feet (220m) of ascent.
+A visit to the mythical Merry Maidens stone circle before we begin our walk from the village of Treen, passing through the pretty National Trust village of Penberth and along the coast past the famous Logan Rock, to reach beautiful beach at Porthcurno.
+There's time this afternoon to relax on the beach, visit the Telegraph Museum, or to explore the grounds of the Minack before we transfer for a visit to the pretty harbour of Mousehole.
+2.5 miles (4km) with 450 feet (135m) of ascent.

 Friday: Lelant, Carbis Bay and St Ives

-We take the train today, along to Lelant Saltings, to begin our walk along the South West Coast Path, and some of St Michael's Way, passing Carrack Gladden, Carbis Bay and ending in St Ives.
+We take the train today, along to Lelant, to begin our walk along the South West Coast Path, and some of St Michael's Way, passing Carrack Gladden, Carbis Bay and ending in St Ives.
 We've left the afternoon free to explore St Ives.
 Pick up some last minute souvenirs, or maybe take a wildlife watching cruise, visit the Tate, or relax and enjoy the hubbub at the beach.
-4 miles (6.5km) with 550 feet (180m) of ascent.
+3.5 miles (6km) with 700 feet (210m) of ascent.

 - Walks are up to 6 miles (9.5km) with up to 800 feet (260m) of ascent.
 The nature of the coast path means that some of the ascents and descents are sharp and steep.